 Saving for Home Projects

-Given how far homeowners’ perceived home improvement costs can differ from actual costs, it may be difficult to accurately budget for such projects.
-And many may not even think about saving for the unexpected, major home repair.
+Given how far homeowners’ perceptions of home improvement costs can differ from actual costs, it may be difficult to accurately budget for such projects.
+And consumers may not even think about saving for the unexpected, major home repair.
 This may be why only 37 percent of homeowners we surveyed set aside a part of their monthly budget to save for home repairs and improvements.

 Discover Personal Loans offers loans up to $35,000 to finance your remodel, with no origination fees.
 Your money can be sent as soon as the next business day after acceptance.